Review | Economic sanctions were designed as a severe threat. Now they’re a default policy option.

 Obviously, wars continued to happen, despite the risk of sanctions, but the tool did have a few successes.
 For example, the mere prospect of League sanctions coaxed Greece to remove troops from Bulgaria during 1925’s now-forgotten but intriguingly named War of the Stray Dog.
 (There really was a dog involved.)
 On the other hand, on what Mulder calls “the first occasion on which the League’s economic weapon was put into full operation,” Italy’s invasion of Ethiopia in 1935, the measures failed to prevent Benito Mussolini from launching the attack or backing down once it had begun.
 Mulder goes further than that observation, suggesting that the League’s sanctions backfired, prompting Italy to deepen its economic ties with Nazi Germany.

 Nevertheless, the architects of the interwar sanctions system were often remarkably prescient about the risks of what they were doing.
 Modern sanctions took a tool of war out of the hands of generals and gave it to civilian politicians far from the battlefield.
-It also gave them away to punish foreign enemies with little physical or political risk to themselves.
+It also gave them a way to punish foreign enemies with little physical or political risk to themselves.
 It was, therefore, very tempting to use.
 As Arnold-Forster put it, referring to the British foreign secretary: “When the aggressor has to go on sticking his bayonet into the passive resisters … even he will come to see in time that the process is unpleasant.
 But in the case of blockade there is no such direct contact with the results to act as a check.”

 This book’s most provocative argument is that a tool meant to outlaw war instead simply blurred the line between peace and war, normalizing the use of policies meant to destroy the human lives and economic resources of another country during times of nominal peace.
 The Franco-British pacifist Edmund Morel referred to this in 1920 as “peacewar.”
 Today, we call it the “forever war.”